FranciscoGutierrez/census-viz/README.md

-censusplot
+CensusViz
 ==========

-A Javascript D3.based API for creating Metric-Based Graph Visualizations.
+A JavaScript HTML5 components for Graph metrics visualization.